‘Wait, holy sh*t, no way. Show me!’ I received this excited yet doubtful reply after I gave my friend my news.

 But we all know how this story continued.
 Musk pressed on with SpaceX and its funding from NASA and has gone on to have a successful maiden voyage of the companies most recent venture: The Falcon Heavy Rocket.
 By 2020, Musk plans to use the experience in developing the Falcon Heavy to make an even larger rocket, named the Big Falcon Rocket (BFR), for the exploration of the planet Mars.

 Elon is a revolutionary, and it could even be said that he is ironically also a hero of mine.
 But looking up to him for an eternity would provide inspiring entertainment and an encouraging outlook toward humanity’s future.
 But it’s the action that I personally commit that could allow me to one day interview him, or sit alongside him and discuss flamethrowers.

-Being featured next to Robert Greene on a publication homepage still has me shaking with excitement as I write this.
-But here’s a note to myself and anyone else who wants to create and incredible impact on the world:
+Being featured next to Robert Greene on a publication homepage still, has me shaking with excitement as I write this.
+But here’s a note to myself and anyone else who wants to create an incredible impact on the world: